lilmond/Netro/README.md

 Note that it's 0 in the example shown above because I am not running any bots right now.

-But if it says 0 to you, then your bots are probably not running.
+But if it says 0 for you, then your bots are probably not running.
 Or there was a mistake in the bot's server **cnc_config.json**

 # Etc